IntentSoftware/docs/articles/references/templates-csharp/templates-csharp.md

 This file contains the code for _registering_ one or more _instances_ of the template for use during the Software Factory Execution.

+> [!IMPORTANT]
-An important concept to understand about Intent Architect is that the Software Factory Execution will output a single file per registered template _instance_.
-A template may have none, a single or multiple instances of it registered during Software Factory Execution.
+> A key concept to understand about Intent Architect is that the Software Factory Execution will output a single file per registered template _instance_.
+A template may have none, a single or multiple _instances_ of it registered during Software Factory Execution.
 For example the [Single File](#single-file) C# Template Type will register a single instance of its template, while the [File Per Model](#file-per-model) C# Template Type will register an instance of its template for each occurrence of a model type in a Designer.

 ## Details of the C# Template types